crustio/crust-wiki/docs/crust-overview.md

 ## 1 Validators(Node)

-Validator is the maintainer of Crust Network, to be validator, you need:
+Validator is the maintainer of Crust Network, to be a validator, you need:

-1. Set up node, please refer [Node Overview](node-overview.md)
+1. Set up a node, please refer [Node Overview](node-overview.md)
 2. To be a validator, please refer [Validator Guidance](validatorGuidance.md)
 3. Learn the reward and slash details, please refer [Validator](validator.md)

 ## 2 Guarantor(Token Holder)

-Token holders can guarantee Validators(Node) to get reward, to be Guarantor, you need:
+Token holders can guarantee Validators(Node) to get rewards, to be Guarantor, you need:

-1. To be a guarantor, please refer [Guarantor Guidance](guarantor-guidance.md)
+1. To be a guarantor, please refer to [Guarantor Guidance](guarantor-guidance.md)
-2. Learn the reward and slash details, please refer [Guarantor](guarantor.md)
+2. Learn the reward and slash details, please refer to [Guarantor](guarantor.md)

 ## 3 Storage User